 “Get free recommendations for top real estate agents in your neighborhood.”

 Referral fees are hidden in your representation agreement

 The Referred Broker has an incentive to quote you his worst rates because it yields the highest revenue without a downside.
 Economists refer to this process as reverse completion.
 Reverse competition is competition not for the consumer, but for the middle-man who steers consumers toward its network of brokers (and away from competitors).
 According to economists, reverse competition results in low quality of service and higher commissions.

-4. All matched results provided by any Referral Fee Network are biased
+All matched results provided by any Referral Fee Network are biased

 include real estate agents who have agreed to pay the referral fee after the transaction is complete.
 Referral Fee Networks often claim to find and rank real estate agents independently, but they will never match real estate consumers with agents who have not signed their Referral Fee Agreement.
-A typical Referral Fee Network will only have a very small fraction of brokers who have a signed a Referral Fee Agreement with it.
-This is the core of the pay-to-play methodology that requires the Referral Fee Network to hide their status as a broker.
+A typical Referral Fee Network will only have a very small fraction of brokers who have signed a Referral Fee Agreement with it.
+To sum it up, the most amazing agent in your town will not be found on the "Best Agent" websites unless they agree to pay.

-How to avoid paying referral fees
+How to avoid paying referral fees and save money

 As a consumer, you have a choice to find your real estate agent any way you like, but if you want to avoid paying hidden referral fees, kickbacks, and unearned fees, the only way to do so is to avoid using any online Referral Fee Network.
 There are many Referral Fee Networks out there, and many specifically hide their brokerage status, claiming to be impartial matching platforms.
 We recommend searching for savings using HomeOpenly's